Introducing ‘Trouble Punk’ Fighting Action Game

 1. League and League Reward System Overview

-As for the league rewards, top 80% of the users get withdrawable rewards, and bottom 20% get withdrawal-disabled rewards that can only be used in the game.
+As for the league rewards, the top 80% of the users get withdrawable rewards, and the bottom 20% get withdrawal-disabled rewards that can only be used in the game.
 The description below is from the reward system section of the whitepaper for better understanding.
 Users no longer have to go all over the place for the high APR.
 Depending on the gameplay, it is expected that users may earn about 1% to 2.5% of the participation fee.